a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 Then go to the `sys_update_xml` table and find all records whose Remote Update Set is one of the sets you would like to export.
 Export these as XML, too.

+#### 6. Export a list of all installed plugins

-6. Export a list of all installed plugins installed since the last clone or upgrade.
+Export a list of all plugins installed since the last clone or upgrade.

 The best way is to go to the `sys_plugins` table.
 Ensure that the ID and installation date columns are visible.
 The parent field is also useful sometimes.
-Then export to Excel.
+Export to Excel.

-  - It's a little clunky, but ServiceNow, at point of writing, doesn't have a better way to do this.
+> It's a little clunky, but ServiceNow, at point of writing, doesn't have a better way to do this.

 7. Export the following data, if applicable, and if not already covered by your clone profile:
   - MID server config
   - Data sources